suhovius/api_sketch/README.md

 - Add API index page similar to [Foursquare API docs](https://developer.foursquare.com/docs/)
 - Improve documentation, add more examples
 - Add more documentation templates.
 For example PDF, curl, some other html styles, etc. It should be configurable as api_sketch command line option.
 This might be made as some separate extensions gem.
 There also could be generators for some specific framework api controllers structure scaffold generators.
-- Put all generated pages data into `{output_folder}/docs` directory.
-Left `assets` directory outside since it may clash with generated files/folders names.
 - API examples server also should support endpoint search by request `path` & `http_method` like normal api server does.
 - Deal with query body at responses (For example redirects may have query body)
 - Validate HTTP method with path, http method and action unique composition